|Nutrition Facts (per serving)|

 Prepare pasta according to package directions for "al dente."
 Drain.

 In a large bowl, beat egg.
-Add ricotta cheese garlic powder, basil and 1 cup of the mozzarella.
+Add ricotta cheese, garlic powder, basil (if using), and 1 cup of the mozzarella.
 Mix well.

 Add cooked pasta and 2 cups of the spaghetti sauce.

-Pour 1 cup of the spaghetti sauce in a 9 x 13 pan.
+Pour 1 cup of the spaghetti sauce in a 9 x 13-inch pan.